webrcade/webrcade-docs/docs/feeds/format.md

 }
 ```

-The item that is selected in the webЯcade front-end (Items view) below corresponds to the highlighted item object properties from the feed above.
+The item that is selected in the webЯcade player (Items view) below corresponds to the highlighted item object properties from the feed above.
 The title, type (Sega Genesis), description, thumbnail, and background images of the item are displayed.

 ![](../assets/images/feed/format/item.png){: style="padding:5px 15px;" class="center zoomD"}